All Episodes

 You mean bring your own food with you?

-I listen, what did I do when I went to Vietnam?
+Listen, what did I do when I went to Vietnam?

 I mean, I brought one suitcase with just protein bars.

-You uh she had like a whole bag full of just one bag.
+She had like a whole bag full of just one bag.

-Just a whole bag.
+Just a full bag.

 And I'm like, and I was the only one who didn't get sick.

-Anything worth eating.
+Anything worth eating?

-Uh and and then of course, where are we?
+And then, of course, where are we?

-We're in I guess Helsinki and Singapore.
+We're in, I guess, Helsinki and Singapore.

-Yeah, and my every every day my room is getting swept for bugs in case I'm being spied on.
+And every day my room is getting swept for bugs in case I'm being spied on.

-I'm like, oh man.
+I'm like, oh, man.

 Well, you were.